-Abstract: Vector representations of contextual embeddings learned by transformer-based models are effective in various downstream tasks in \emph{numerical domains} such as time series forecasting.
-The significant success of these models in capturing long-range dependencies and contextual semantics has led to their widespread use across a variety of architectures.
-However, their black-box nature raises concerns about reliability, especially in critical applications such as energy, nature, finance, healthcare, retail, and transportation.
-To provide prediction reliability in numerical domains, it is necessary to open the black box behind transformer-based models and develop explanatory tools that can serve as good proxies for performance.
-Despite recent empirical successes, there remains little theoretical understanding of when transformer-based models, \textcolor{blue}{across both autoregressive and non-autoregressive architectures}, generalize effectively to time series forecasting tasks.
-This paper seeks to bridge this gap through a novel analysis based on the concept of isotropy in the contextual embedding space.
-Specifically, a log-linear model is considered as a simplified abstraction to study the hidden representations of transformer-based models, in which time series embeddings are related to predictive outputs via a softmax-based formulation, thereby providing a tractable lens for analyzing generalization and reliability.
-For this model, it is demonstrated that, in order to achieve state-of-the-art forecasting performance, the hidden representations of the transformer-based model embeddings must possess a structure that accounts for the shift-invariance of the softmax function.
-By formulating a gradient structure of self-attention in transformer-based models, it is shown how the isotropic property of embeddings in contextual embedding space preserves the underlying structure of representations, thereby resolving the shift-invariance problem and providing insights into model reliability and generalization.
+Abstract: Vector representations of contextual embeddings learned by transformer-based models have been shown to be effective even for downstream tasks in \emph{numerical domains} such as time series forecasting.
+Their success in capturing long-range dependencies and contextual semantics has led to broad adoption across architectures.
+But at the same time, there is little theoretical understanding of when transformers, both autoregressive and non-autoregressive, generalize well to forecasting tasks.
+This paper addresses this gap through an analysis of isotropy in contextual embedding space.
+Specifically, we study a log-linear model as a simplified abstraction for studying hidden representations in transformer-based models.
+In this formulation, time series embeddings are mapped to predictive outputs through a softmax layer, providing a tractable lens for analyzing generalization.
+We show that state-of-the-art performance requires embeddings to possess a structure that accounts for the shift-invariance of the softmax function.
+By examining the gradient structure of self-attention, we demonstrate how isotropy preserves representation structure, resolves the shift-invariance problem, and provides insights into model reliability and generalization.
 Experiments across $22$ different numerical datasets and $5$ different transformer-based models show that data characteristics and architectural choices significantly affect isotropy, which in turn directly influences forecasting performance.
 This establishes isotropy as a theoretically grounded and empirically validated indicator of generalization and reliability in time series forecasting.
+The code for the isotropy analysis and all data are publicly available.

 Submission Length: Long submission (more than 12 pages of main content)